Technical support scam: Confidence tricks

-Once a victim has contacted a scammer, the scammer will usually instruct them to download and install a remote access program such as TeamViewer, AnyDesk, LogMeIn or GoToAssist.
+Once a victim has contacted a scammer, the scammer will usually instruct them to download and install a remote access program such as TeamViewer, AnyDesk, LogMeIn, Supremo Control or GoToAssist.
 The scammer convinces the victim to provide them with the credentials required to initiate a remote-control session, giving the scammer complete control of the victim's desktop.
-The scammer will not tell the victim that he is using a remote control software and that the purpose is to gain access to the victim’s PC.
+The scammer will not tell the victim that he is using a remote control software and that the purpose is to gain access to the victim's PC.
 The scammer will say "this is for connecting you to our secure server" or "I am going to give you a secure code" which in reality is just an ID number used by the remote desktop software package.

 After gaining access, the scammer attempts to convince the victim that the computer is suffering from problems that must be repaired.
 They will use several methods to misrepresent the content and significance of common Windows tools and system directories as evidence of malicious activity, such as viruses and other malware.
-These tricks are meant to target victims who may be unfamiliar with the actual uses of these tools, such as inexperienced users and senior citizens.
+These tricks are meant to target victims, often older people, who are unfamiliar with the actual meaning of the tools' displays of, for example multiple normal and trivial error messages (e.g., Error 8193: VSS).
 The scammer then coaxes the victim into paying for the scammer's services and/or software, which they claim is designed to "repair" or "clean" the computer but is either malicious or simply does nothing at all.